Registration for FameLab 2017 closes on 27 February.

 - The overall FameLab winner chosen at the Final in Prague will attend the Cheltenham Science Festival in the UK and represent the Czech Republic in the FameLab International competition.

-- The winners will receive various trophies, there will also be an Audience Prize and special Awards.
+- The winners will receive various prizes including an Audience Prize and special Awards.

 - Each candidate will have the opportunity to meet other science enthusiasts and gain access to the FameLab Czech Republic and FameLab International networks.

-- Laureates may be invited by our national partners (Neuron, Czech Centres, Tomas Bata Foundation, Adeto, Czech Academy of Sciencies) to take part in public engagement in science events in the Czech Republic.
+- Laureates may be invited by our national partners (Vodafone Foundation Czech Republic, Czech Centres, Tomas Bata Foundation, Adeto, Czech Academy of Sciencies) to take part in public engagement in science events in the Czech Republic.

 - But most of all you will definitely win the appreciation of the audience for your passion for science!